nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 This project repository is created based on the Clean Architecture solution template by Jason Taylor, and it uses technology choices and application business logic from this template, like:

-* ASP.NET API with .NET 7
+* ASP.NET API with .NET 8

 * CQRS with MediatR

 * FluentValidations

-* EF Core 6
+* EF Core 8

-* NUnit, FluentAssertions, Moq
+* xUnit, FluentAssertions, Moq

 I used the Clean Architecture template because it uses the CQRS pattern with the MediatR library and vertical slices naturally fit into the commands and queries.

 Another approach I took (taken from Derek Comartin) about organizing code, is to put all code related to a given feature in a single file in most cases.
-With this approach we are having self-explanatory file names ExportTodos.cs and all related code close together: Api controller action methods, MediatR requests, MediatR handlers, validations, and DTOs.
+With this approach we are having self-explanatory file names `ExportTodos.cs` and all related code close together: Api controller action methods, MediatR requests, MediatR handlers, validations, and DTOs.
 This is what it looks like:

 ![example-feature.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1660464646530/8qGxIe2go.png align="left")